-In August 2012, the Company acquired certain assets comprised of intellectual property and technology from SBio, including rights to Pracinostat, in exchange for \$500,000 of common stock.
-The Company issued 195,756 shares of common stock to SBio and also agreed to make certain milestone payments to SBio based on the achievement of certain clinical, regulatory and net sales-based milestones, as well as to make certain contingent earnout payments to SBio.
-Milestone payments will be made to SBio up to an aggregate amount of \$75.2 million if certain U.S., E.U. and Japanese regulatory approvals are obtained and if certain net sales thresholds are met in North America, the E.U. and Japan.
+In August 2012, the Company entered into a definitive asset purchase agreement with S\Bio, pursuant to which the Company agreed to acquire certain assets comprised of intellectual property and technology including rights to Pracinostat, in exchange for \$500,000 of common stock.
+On August 22, 2012, the Company completed the asset purchase and issued 195,756 shares of common stock to S\Bio.
+The Company has also agreed to make certain milestone payments to S\Bio based on the achievement of certain clinical, regulatory and net sales-based milestones, as well as to make certain contingent earnout payments to S\Bio.
+Milestone payments will be made to S\Bio up to an aggregate amount of \$75.2 million if certain U.S., E.U. and Japanese regulatory approvals are obtained and if certain net sales thresholds are met in North America, the E.U. and Japan.
 The first milestone payment of \$200,000 plus shares of the Company's common stock having a value of \$500,000 will be due upon the first dosing of a patient in a Phase III clinical trial or other pivotal trial, for any indication.
 Subsequent milestone payments will be due upon certain regulatory approvals and sales-based events.
-SBio will be entitled to receive certain contingent earnout payments based on certain worldwide net sales thresholds on a product-by-product and country-by-country basis.
-As of March 31, 2015, the Company has not accrued any amounts for potential future payments.
-The net carrying values of the assets acquired under the agreement are recorded on the balance sheet as intangible assets, net.
+As of September 30, 2015, the Company has accrued \$100,000 for potential future payments.